 Also of interest is that Berkeley Heights has more people living here who work in computers and math than 95% of the places in the US.

-Berkeley Heights is a somewhat ethnically-diverse town.
+Berkeley Heights is a very ethnically-diverse township.
 The people who call Berkeley Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berkeley Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Berkeley Heights include Irish, German, English, and Polish.
+Important ancestries of people in Berkeley Heights include Italian, Irish, German, English, and Polish.

 The most common language spoken in Berkeley Heights is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.